-Violence, gangs and crippling poverty has driven families like 12-year old Jose*'s to flee El Salvador, Guatemala and Honduras, and seek safety in the United States.
+Violence, gangs and crippling poverty have driven families like 12-year old Jose*'s to seek safety in the U.S.

 How to Help Migrant Children at the U.S. Southern Border

 All children deserve to be protected from harm.
 The health of our children is only possible when each and every one is protected.
 And yet, far too many children and families have had their rights violated while seeking asylum in the United States.

 Families and unaccompanied children crossing the border must be protected and processed safely in the United States.
 Being forced to remain in camps and shelters in Mexico puts already vulnerable families at even greater risk.

 Here are three ways that you can get involved in the call to help vulernable children at the U.S. Southern Border:

 1. Learn About Why Migrant Children are Seeking Asylum

 During the first two months of 2021 alone, 15,000 migrant children were taken into border authority custody after crossing the southern border.
 This number continues to grow dramatically by the day.